 Water Treatment and Pumping Station Improvements

 During the past year the Company continued a programme of maintaining critical assets replacing operational elements of plant in order to maintain stable service to our customers.
 Interruptions to customers’ supplies from plant outages are one of the lowest in the industry and reflects our ongoing commitment to asset maintenance.
-Over the next five years we will be spending approximately £20 million on maintaining water treatment works, pumping stations and associated processes.
+Over the next three years we will be spending approximately £10 million on maintaining water treatment works, pumping stations and associated processes.